svetee/Election_Analysis/README.md

 # Election_Analysis

-## Project Overview
+## Overview of Election Audit

-A Colorado Board of Elections employee requested your help in completing an election audit of a recent local congressional election.
-The following tasks are to be included in the completed election audit.
+A Colorado Board of Elections employee requested help in completing an election audit of a recent local congressional election.
+The following tasks are included in the completed election audit:

-	1. Calculate the total number of votes cast.
+	1. Total number of votes cast.
-	2. Get a complete list of candidates who received votes.
+	2. Complete list of candidates who received votes.
-	3. Calculate the total number of votes each candidate received.
+	3. Total number of votes each candidate received.
-	4. Calculate the percentage of votes each candidate won.
+	4. Percentage of votes each candidate won.
-	5. Determine the winner of the election based on popular vote.
+	5. Winner of the election based on popular vote.

-## Resources

-**Data Source:** election_results.csv

-**Software:** Python 3.8.3, Visual Studio Code 1.51.1

-## Summary
+## Election-Audit Results:

 The analysis of the election show that: